facebook/react-native-website/docs/flatlist-on-viewable-items-changed.md

 You might want to access the items in a [`FlatList`](flatlist) that are visible in the viewport.
 For example: in list of videos, you want to automatically play a video when the video when it appears on the screen for a few seconds.

+In Android, you can use [findFirstVisibleItemPosition](https://developer.android.com/reference/androidx/recyclerview/widget/LinearLayoutManager#findFirstVisibleItemPosition()) and [findLastVisibleItemPosition](https://developer.android.com/reference/androidx/recyclerview/widget/LinearLayoutManager#findLastVisibleItemPosition()) if your [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.LayoutManager) is using [LinearLayoutManager](https://developer.android.com/reference/androidx/recyclerview/widget/LinearLayoutManager) or [GridLayoutManager](https://developer.android.com/reference/androidx/recyclerview/widget/GridLayoutManager).
+Besides, it provides [isViewPartiallyVisible](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.LayoutManager#isviewpartiallyvisible) to claim if a child view is partially or fully visible.
 In iOS, you could use [`visibleCells`](https://developer.apple.com/documentation/uikit/uicollectionview/1618056-visiblecells) in `UITableView`.
 React Native's `FlatList` component has its own powerful property: `onViewableItemsChanged`.
 This guide will show you how to use the `onViewableItemsChanged` and how it works under the hood.

 ## What is `onViewableItemsChanged`

 `onViewableItemsChanged` is a prop accessible to both [VirtualizedList](virtualizedlist#onviewableitemschanged) and [FlatList](flatlist#onviewableitemschanged) components.
 When you scroll one of these lists, only a few list items can be seen on screen at any time.
 These visible items are the `viewableItems`.
 When the `onViewableItemsChanged` function is called, it returns with an array of the currently visible items, `viewableItems`, and an array of the items that are no longer visible, `changed` items.

 ## How to use it

+In this example, you will learn how to use `[onViewableItemsChanged](virtualizedlist#onviewableitemschanged)` and `[ViewabilityConfig](virtualizedlist#viewabilityconfig)` in FlatList.

 <div class="toggler">
   <ul role="tablist" class="toggle-syntax">